fgaravaglia/nadr/README.md

 ## NADR.CLI

-thi is the tool for command line developer to simplify management of the records. in particular, you can:
+this is the tool for command line developer to simplify management of the records. in particular, you can:

 * Create a new record